We the Many

 We the Many is a community-based artist-in-residency program hosted in three states at a time across the Midwest.
 We the Many supports existing and new creative community-building initiatives in a priority area of each state based on a racial, cultural and economic equity lens.

-Centering BIPOC, Tribally affiliated, and Immigrant communities, we embrace the cultural vitality of the Midwest.
-We the Many strives to build off the creative work already happening in communities and looks to culturally connected and embedded organizations to take programmatic and financial leadership throughout the program.
+We the Many strives to build off the creative work already happening in communities and looks to culturally connected and embedded organizations to take leadership, working directly with local organizational partners, who have full financial and planning oversight of their community’s artist residency.
+Residencies center Black, Indigenous, People of Color (BIPOC), Native and Immigrant community members.
 The program begins with community conversations and visioning that leads to selecting an artist-in-residence, or a series of artists-in residence, in response to the needs, key themes, and assets identified in this process.

-We the Many regularly brings together our participating community partners and lead artists from across the Midwest through virtual gatherings where ideas and process are shared.
-Through storytelling and relationship-building, we learn from each other and celebrate the creative work happening in each of the We the Many communities across the region.
+We the Many regularly brings together our participating community partners and lead artists from across the region through virtual gatherings to share ideas and process.
+Through storytelling and relationship-building, we learn from each other and celebrate the creative work happening in each of the communities leading residency projects.
 Arts Midwest staff and other regional facilitators support and guide the conversation in these gatherings.